 - a.
-Vision, plans and capability of the hosting entity to address the challenges of the Artificial Intelligence start-up ecosystem, and research and innovation ecosystem and the Artificial Intelligence user community and providing a supportive centralised or distributed Artificial Intelligence-oriented supercomputing service (0-10 points) - Clarity and pertinence of the AI Factory overall concept, in terms of vision, rationale, objectives, development roadmap, targeted key industry sectors and stakeholders, internal or external cloud solutions planned to bridge the needs towards an end-to-end computing continuum and networking with other initiatives. - Clarity and pertinence of the AI Factory data facilities, access to data, confidentiality and integrity of data. - Pertinence of the links of the AI Factory to a national AI Strategy, national data and access policies to computing and data, and to a national strategy for investing in startups/SMEs. - Quality and efficiency of the Implementation Roadmap, including its deliverables and milestones, the risk management approach and the Key performance Indicators. - Clarity and pertinence of the plans to invest in physical and virtual infrastructure required for the AI Factory. - Soundness of the budget of the AI Factory. - Credibility of the pathways to achieve the expected outcomes and expected impacts. - Suitability and quality of the measures to maximise expected outcomes and impacts. - b.
-Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment (0-10 points) - Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment.
+Vision, plans and capability of the hosting entity to address the challenges of the Artificial Intelligence start-up ecosystem, and research and innovation ecosystem and the Artificial Intelligence user community and providing a supportive centralised or distributed Artificial Intelligence-oriented supercomputing service (0-10 points) - Clarity and pertinence of the AI Factory overall concept, in terms of vision, rationale, objectives, development roadmap, targeted key industry sectors and stakeholders, internal or external cloud solutions planned to bridge the needs towards an end-to-end computing continuum and networking with other initiatives. - Clarity and pertinence of the AI Factory data facilities, access to data, confidentiality and integrity of data. - Pertinence of the links of the AI Factory to a national AI Strategy, national data and access policies to computing and data, and to a national strategy for investing in startups/SMEs. - Quality and efficiency of the Implementation Roadmap, including its deliverables and milestones, the risk management approach and the Key performance Indicators. - o Clarity and pertinence of the plans to invest in physical and virtual infrastructure required for the AI Factory. - Soundness of the budget of the AI Factory.